What is water backup coverage?

 Does homeowners insurance cover septic backup?

-No, septic back isn’t covered by homeowners insurance unless you have a water and sewer backup endorsement.
+No, septic backup isn’t covered by standard homeowners insurance unless you have a water and sewer backup endorsement.
+This endorsement provides coverage limits that typically range from $5,000 to $25,000.

 Sources: